godotengine/godot-docs/classes/class_physicalskymaterial.rst

 | *Getter*  | get_mie_coefficient()      |
 +-----------+----------------------------+

 Controls the strength of mie scattering for the sky.
 Mie scattering results from light colliding with larger particles (like water).
-On earth, mie scattering results in a whiteish color around the sun and horizon.
+On earth, mie scattering results in a whitish color around the sun and horizon.

 ----